Agüeybaná I

 Agüeybaná (died 1510) was the principal and most powerful cacique (Note: "...Mas sobre todos estos caciques se distingue la figura de Agüeybaná I, Señor de las tierras de Guanica...Los demás jefes indígenas le rinden homenaje de sumisión y acuden presurosos a su llamada.
-Esta autoridad de Agüeybaná I pasa a su pariente Agüeybaná II tras su muerte...") (chief) of the Taíno people in Borikén, modern-day Puerto Rico, when the Spanish first arrived on the island on November 19, 1493.
+Esta autoridad de Agüeybaná I pasa a su pariente Agüeybaná II tras su muerte...") (chief) of the Taíno people in Boriquen, modern-day Puerto Rico, when the Spanish first arrived on the island on November 19, 1493.

 Etymology

-Agüeybana, which has been interpreted by 19th and 20th century authors as meaning "The Great Sun", was the hereditary title shared by the family that ruled the theocratic monarchy of Borikén, governing the hierarchy over the rest of the regional chiefs or caciques.
+Agüeybana, which has been interpreted by 19th and 20th century authors as meaning "The Great Sun", was the hereditary title shared by the family that ruled the theocratic monarchy of Borinquen, governing the hierarchy over the rest of the regional chiefs or caciques.
 Like other nobiliary recognitions within Kalinago culture, it was passed down through the maternal bloodline.
 The Spanish settlers Hispanicized the title to be the equivalent of the European concept of kings, with contemporary writers such as Juan de Castellanos and Gonzalo Fernández de Oviedo y Valdés employing the title of Rey Agüeybana (English: "King Agüeybana") when referring to the second monarch to lead the Taíno during the 1510s.
 By the 1800s, the terms "king" and "cacique" were used exchangeably by both local and Spanish authors, but a resurgence in the interest concerning Kalinago history during the 20th century led to the popularization of native words and the latter term gained more lexical prominence.